 If a business no longer has payees, the 1099 or W2-G withholding tax account must be closed within 30 days.
-An account can be closed by completing the Business Tax Account Closure Form (DR 1108) and sending the completed form to the Department.
+An account can be closed by completing the Address Change or Business Closure Form (DR 1102) and sending the completed form to the Department.